De Cora: Composition and lyrics

 Musically, "De Cora <3" is a Spanish language urbano song, written by Alejandro, Caleb Calloway, Colla, Eric Duars, D'Alexis, and Balvin.
 Its production was handled by Calloway and Alejandro, and the track runs for a total of 3 minutes and 10 seconds.
 As Alejandro explains, "De Cora", which translates to "From Heart" in English, is a common phrase in Puerto Rico, when they "really mean something". "<3" represents a "little heart symbol" which used to be popular on SMS messages in the 2000s.

 Lyrically, "De Cora <3" is a romantic song about living with a young woman in a beautiful home, expressing the feelings of someone who still misses his partner.
 It talks about how you can wish your ex-partner the best, even if you are no longer with her.
 The lyrics include, "Extraño el sabor de tu boca / Extraño saborearte / A tu cuerpo le digo Picasso, porque tu eres arte / Me obligan a pensarte" (I miss the taste of your mouth / I miss tasting you / I call your body Picasso because you are art / They force me to think about you).

 Critical reception

 Alberto Palao Murcia from Los 40 gave "De Cora <3" a positive review, saying it "invites you to dance at all times thanks to its base".
-In 2022, Ernesto Lechner from Rolling Stone ranked the track as Alejandro's 13th-best song, stating the he "sounds perfectly" next to Balvin.
+In 2022, Ernesto Lechner from Rolling Stone ranked the track as Alejandro's 13th-best song, stating that he "sounds perfectly" next to Balvin.
 The critic continued praising "the contrast in their voices" as "spectacular", while describing the song's chorus and pre-chorus as "addictive".